vmmc2/Bleach/README.md

 * The implementation of the Bleach Interpreter was written in C++ due to a couple of reasons which include, but are not restricted to:
   * __Educational Value:__  C++ provides a solid foundation in many concepts of Computer Science, such as: memory management, data structures, and low-level programming concepts.
 These concepts are transferable to many other languages and also deepen one's understanding of programming in general.
   * __Execution Speed:__ While the interpreter itself might not need to execute code as quickly as an application built for real-time processing or high-performance computing, it's still desirable for it to be efficient.
 This efficiency can manifest in faster parsing, optimization, and execution of the code written in the interpreted language.
 Since C++ is a high-performance language, it can contribute to faster execution of these tasks, resulting in quicker interpretation of code.
-  * __Memory Management:__ Compilers and interpreters often deal with large amounts of data, including source code, abstract syntax trees, intermediate representations, and compiled code.
-Efficient memory management is crucial to handle this data without excessive memory consumption or leaks.
-C++ offers manual memory management capabilities, along with smart pointers and memory management libraries, allowing developers to fine-tune memory usage for optimal performance.
-  * __Familiarity:__ I could use another language like Haskell, OCaml, Rust of Python.
-However, in my point of view, implementing Bleach in C++ is a better idea because most students have already some previous contact with it in their Algorithm & Data Structures course or in their Operating Systems course.
-Also, the performance of an implementation is an important aspect, so it makes sense for us to use this language.
+  * __Familiarity:__ One could argue that another language like Haskell, OCaml, Racket, Scheme or SML is more suitable for this task.
+However I don't consider myself proficient enough in such language to tackle a project of this scope.
+Moreover, in my point of view, implementing Bleach in C++ is a good idea because most students have already worked with either in their "Introduction to Programming", "Algorithms & Data Structures" or "Operating Systems" course.
+Thus, they don't need to learn a new language just to understand the code written here.
+Also, the performance of an implementation is an important aspect, so it makes sense for, me at least, to use C++.
   * __Industry Adoption:__ This reason is specially aimed to those that, like me, want to work in this field of Computer Science.
 Nowadays, C++ is the 'lingua franca' in it.
 Some examples to highlight this are:
     * __Clang:__ C, C++, and Objective-C compiler front-end for the LLVM compiler infrastructure.
 Known for its fast compile times and excelent error diagnostics.
     * __Chromium V8:__ Google's open-source JavaScript runtime engine, used in the Chrome browser and Node.js.